 Throughout the evolution of vending machines, the payment method also transformed according to the time and needs of the generation.

-A majority of the vending machines that exist today and since the last two decades have been cash-operated machines.
+A majority of the vending machines that exist today and for the last two decades have been cash-operated machines.
 The customer simply needs to slide in the currency note and the machine will scan and accept the payment before purchase.

 Many cash-operated machines are also programmed to return change in case the customer offers a note with a higher denomination than the price of the product.